Helen Kasher MBACP PGDip BSc

 Other areas of counselling I deal with

-People with speech and communication difficulties, including those using alternative communication.
+People with health conditions and speech and communication difficulties, including those using alternative communication.

 People with neurological conditions such as Parkinson’s, Motor Neurone Disease, Stroke, and cerebral palsy.

-I am an integrative therapist.
+I completed a Post Graduate Diploma in Counselling and Psychotherapy at the University of Leeds.
+The training I received focussed on how we relate to ourselves and others.
+My approach is integrative.
 This means that I don’t follow one particular approach but draw on a variety of theoretical approaches, including psychodynamic, person-centred and relational.
 We can work together to find the approach that works for you and allows you to achieve whatever it is you want to achieve in therapy.